1 Introduction¶

-In IT security, the confluence of three basic elements forms the attack surface of an IT infrastructure.
+In IT security, the combination of three elements influence the attack surface of an IT infrastructure:

-3. Vulnerabilities in IT systems, caused by errors in applications and operating systems or incorrect configurations.
+Vulnerabilities in IT systems, caused by errors in applications and operating systems, or incorrect configurations.

 The Greenbone Cloud Service offers an easy-to-use high-quality service for vulnerability management.
 It checks the IT infrastructure for security gaps and delivers a report containing all found vulnerabilities, sorted by severity.